renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Explanation:
-- line 1: We require a minimum version of 3.18 for CMake.
+- Line 1: We require a minimum version of 3.18 for CMake.
 There should always be a similar line in the beginning of the main CMake file
-- line 3: We print the current version of CMake
+- Line 3: We print the current version of CMake
-- line 5-7: We define a project named `02-setting-up-a-project`, give it a short description, and specify that it will use C++ and assembly code as language
+- Line 5-7: We define a project named `02-setting-up-a-project`, give it a short description, and specify that it will use C++ and assembly code as language

 ## Create source file